wiremod/advdupe2/readme.md

 # Advanced Duplicator 2

-Advanced Duplicator 2 is a [Garry's Mod][] addon which implements a tool similar to the Duplicator, but with many added features.
-It is a fork of (and not a direct successor to, despite the name) [Advanced Duplicator][].
+[Advanced Duplicator 2][ref-dupe2] is a [Garry's Mod][ref-gmod] addon which implements a tool similar to the [Duplicator][ref-dporg], but with many added features.
+It is a fork of (and not a direct successor to, despite the name) [Advanced Duplicator][ref-dupe1].

 # Workshop Installation

 The Wiremod Collection is available on the Steam Workshop!
-Go to the [Workshop page][WireTeam Workshop Collection] and press `Subscribe` on the addons you want
+Go to the [Workshop page][ref-wirecoll] and press `Subscribe` on the addons you want

 # Manual Installation